nachoaIvarez/flexbox-react/README.md

 ```
 *Sticky footer!*

-As you can see, there's some helpers in order to build your layouts.
+As you can see, there's some extra props as layouting helpers.
 Those are `height`, `minHeight`, `maxHeight`, `width`, `minHeight`, `maxHeight`, `padding` and `margin`.
 The idea of `flexbox-react` is to be a complete solution to build layouts.
-Feel free to create an issue or submit a PR if you think there's room for imprevement here!
+Feel free to create an issue or submit a PR if you think there's room for improvement here!

 ## Props
 Take a look at